geraldineamalor/student-performance-risk-ml-geraldine/README.md

 - Increase dataset size for better generalization
 - Add cross-validation for more robust evaluation
 - Experiment with additional classifiers (Decision Trees, Random Forests)
-- Improve handling of class imbalance with resampling techniques
+- Improve handling of class imbalance using resampling techniques

 ---